keMoleseng/keMoleseng/README.md

-- 👋 Hi, I’m Moleseng, a self-taught software developer.
+- 👋 Hi, I’m Moleseng, a software developer.
 - 👀 I’m interested in learning new things and watching anime!
 - 🌱 HTML5, CSS3, JavaScript, React and Java
 - 💞️ I’m looking to collaborate on anything that brings value to people and that improves my skils as a developer